a8m/rql/README.md

 var Parser = rql.MustNew(rql.Config{
 	// User if the resource we want to query.
 	Model: User{},
-	// Since we work with gorm, we want to use its cloumn-function, and not rql default.
+	// Since we work with gorm, we want to use its column-function, and not rql default.
 	// although, they are pretty the same.
 	ColumnFn: gorm.ToDBName,
 	// Use your own custom logger.
 This logger is used only in the building stage.